Meltixx-cs/ModLabs-Mod-Checker-Temp/README.md

 ## 📥 Installation

-### Using a Release

-1. Open the **Releases** section of this repository.
+### How to use

-2. Download the latest release.
+1. Download the .zip file
+2. Extract it
-3. Locate the included `.dll`.
+3. Locate the ModLabs folder with all the scripts
-4. Make sure BepInEx is installed for Gorilla Tag.
-5. Place the mod DLL inside:
+4. Shift right click in the folder click open with visual studio
+5. Find ModLabsCheckerTemp/CheckerTemp.cs
+6. Do CRTL + F and search for "ModLabsTemp"
+7. Change everything thats highlighted to your checker name
+8. Thats it have fun!

 ```text
 Gorilla Tag/BepInEx/plugins/